-The Feast of the Passover was ordained by God during the exodus from Egypt before the giving of the Law on Mount Sinai.
+God ordained the Feast of the Passover during the exodus from Egypt before the giving of the Law on Mount Sinai.
 The Passover, along with three other holy convocations (Pentecost, the Day of Atonement and the Feast of Tabernacles) is specifically referenced in scripture as eternal.
-Therefore, God’s convocations are neither established nor can they be annulled by the Old Covenant.
+Therefore, God’s convocations are neither established, nor can they be annulled by the Old Covenant.
 In other words, they are transcendent.
 Just as God’s moral law is eternally one with Him, so is His law of atonement, for it says, “The Lamb slain from the foundation of the world” (Revelation 13:8).
-Therefore, we understand that Yeshua was crucified before Adam was created before Abraham was born and before the nation of Israel came into existence.
+Therefore, we understand that Yeshua was crucified before Adam was created before Abraham was born, and before the nation of Israel came into existence.